On this page

 - GDP selection process

-In addition to a strong academic track record, we look for graduates with the following attributes:
+In addition to a strong academic track record, we look for graduates who demonstrate:

-- the ability to communicate clearly and confidently with different people; and
+- the ability to communicate clearly and confidently with different people

 - the ability to work flexibly and to cope with different work demands and timeframes.